influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/query_language/data_exploration.md

 field keys and regular expressions for tag keys in the `SELECT` clause.
 The syntax `/<regular_expression>/::[field | tag]` is not supported.

-#### Example 2: Use a regular expression to specify field keys with a function in the SELECT clause
+#### Use a regular expression to specify field keys with a function in the SELECT clause
 ```
 > SELECT DISTINCT(/level/) FROM "h2o_feet" WHERE "location" = 'santa_monica' AND time >= '2015-08-18T00:00:00.000000000Z' AND time <= '2015-08-18T00:12:00Z'